SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 ### 1. Prepare for your first Workflow API call

 We have a workflow definition deployed.
-We're going to try and list that via the API.
+To start off, let's request a list of workflow definitions via the API, where we should see it.

 :point_right: Jump over to the API Hub and look in there to see the resource information for the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource).
-In the Workflow Definitions group (that we first encountered in [exercise 01](../01#1-get-an-introduction-to-the-sap-api-business-hub)) we see this HTTP method and endpoint:
+In the Workflow Definitions group (select it on the left hand side of the page, in the list of groups that we first encountered in [exercise 01](../01#1-get-an-introduction-to-the-sap-api-business-hub)) we see this HTTP method and endpoint:

 ![GET /v1/workflow-definitions](get-workflow-definitions-endpoint.png)